thetawom/culd-hub/README.md

 for shows, but this grew increasingly cumbersome with scale and became hard to maintain.
 Even with Apps Script, it was also not fully customizable to the needs of members.
-From there, the CU Lion Dance Hub was born — fully suited to the club's needs.
+From there, the CU Lion Dance Hub was born.

 <div align="center">